 Tried ‘n’ True Goals of the Voice Business

-One of the time-honored traditions in client/talent relations is loyalty.
-Once a strong, mutually-beneficial bond is formed for the right reasons, it’s common for producers to reflexively go with a proven performer time and again – sometimes for years.
+One of the time-honored traditions in client/voice talent relations is loyalty.
+Any client has the goal of creating a strong, mutually-beneficial bond, formed for the right reasons.
+It is common for producers to choose a proven voice artist time and again.
+Great business relationships can last for years!